nicolacimmino/msgp2p/README.md

 ![Basic Flow](https://github.com/nicolacimmino/msgp2p/wiki/diagrams/iotp2p_btsync.png)

-While this satisfies all the original requirements it has the downside of introducing a considerable lag which is, usally, in the order of some tens of seconds.
+While this satisfies all the original requirements it has the downside of introducing a considerable lag which is, usually, in the order of some tens of seconds.
+Future releases will address this by removing the reliance on Bit Torrent Sync and implementing a different P2P solution.

 msgp2p can be used either as a command in a Linux shell or as a python library to be included in a larger project.

+##  Configuration

+Before you can use msgp2p you need to have Bit Torrent Sync running and you need to change the "config" file, which is found in the same folder of the module "msgp2p.py".
+The config file needs to contain the right parameters for your Bit Torrent service configuration.

 ##Shell Usage